brainfo/scutil/README.md

 2. for dot plots with z-score (color) while keep count for pct (size)

+    y labels can be on left or right side, and the legend will be located accordingly

     ```python
     from scutil.dotplot_utils import custom_deg_dotplot
     genes = ["EGFR", "ERBB2", "IGF1R"]